IBM-Cloud/terraform-provider-ibm/website/docs/r/ssl_certificate.html.markdown

 Provides an SSL certificate resource.
 This allows SSL certificates to be requested, and delete request for ssl certificates.

-For additional details, see the [IBM Cloud (SoftLayer) security certificates Request docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Security_Certificate/Request).
+For additional details, see the [IBM Cloud Classic Infrastructure(SoftLayer) security certificates Request docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Security_Certificate/Request).

 ## Example Usage